samjulien/blog/_posts/2018-06-21-getting-started-with-the-new-webvr-api.markdown

       overflow: hidden;
     }

-    /* Position the button on the bottom of the page. */
+    /* Position the button at the bottom of the page. */

     #ui {
       position: absolute;